 - 1. The City Attorney and City Engineer will review and approve the final form and content of the plat for compliance with State law, the Land Management Code, and the conditions of approval, prior to recordation of the plat. - 2.
 The applicant will record the plat at the County within one year from the date of City Council approval.
-If the plat is not recorded within one (1) years' time, this approval for the plat will be void, unless a request for an extension is made in writing prior to the expiration date of December 1, 2017 and an extension is
+If the plat is not recorded within one (1) years' time, this approval for the plat will be void, unless a request for an extension is made in writing prior to expiration and an extension is granted by the City Council. - 3.
+A ten foot (10') wide public snow storage easement is required along the Royal

-- granted by the City Council. - 3.
-All new construction shall comply with the building footprint and setback requirements as identified on the plat. - 4.
-A ten foot (10') wide public snow storage easement is required along the Royal Street East frontage of the property and shall be shown on the plat prior to recordation. - 5.
-Easements, as required by the City Engineer and other service providers, and consistent with the final approved utility plan for the Goldener Hirsch Inn Conditional Use Permit, shall be shown on the plat prior to recordation. - 6.
-Modified 13-D sprinklers are required per the Chief Building Official and shall be noted on the plat. - 7.
-All requirements of the Snyderville Basin Water Reclamation District shall be satisfied prior to recordation of the plat and/or noted on the plat.
-Setbacks and building footprint will be identified and shown on the plat.
-The area outside of the building footprint will be identified on the plat as "skier and pedestrian circulation easement area". - 8.
-Utility structures such as ground sleeves and transformers and other dry utility boxes must be located on the Lot or within easement areas on the property. - 9.
+- Street East frontage of the property and shall be shown on the plat prior to recordation. - 4.
+Easements, as required by the City Engineer and other service providers, and consistent with the final approved utility plan for the Goldener Hirsch Inn Conditional Use Permit, shall be shown on the plat prior to recordation, including but not limited to; placement of utility structures, boxes and transformers, storm water detention, and an approved fire plan. - 5.
+Modified 13-D sprinklers are required per the Chief Building Official and shall be noted on the plat. - 6.
+All requirements of the Snyderville Basin Water Reclamation District shall be satisfied prior to recordation of the plat and/or noted on the plat. - 7.
+Utility structures such as ground sleeves and transformers and other dry utility boxes must be located on the Lot or within easement areas on the property. - 8.
 The final utility plan must address storm water detention on the Lot, or within the easement areas.